pairwise-alignment/pa-bench/README.md

 ## Usage

 1. Clone this repo and make sure you have Rust installed.
-2. Build the runner and orchestrator with `cargo build --release`.
-3. Run `cargo run --release -- [--release] evals/experiments/test.yaml` from the root.
+2. Run `cargo run --release -- [--release] evals/experiments/test.yaml` from the root.
-4. In case of errors, add `--verbose` to see which jobs are being run, and/or `--stderr` to see the output of failing (`Result: Err(Panic)`) jobs.
+3. In case of errors, add `--verbose` to see which jobs are being run, and/or `--stderr` to see the output of failing (`Result: Err(Panic)`) jobs.
 For non-linus OSes, you may need to add `--no-bin` to disable pinning to specific cores.